Papa-Yaga/data-wrangling-project/README.md

 - Gasoline cars, priced between $20,000-$60,000, generally show better total range performance, exceeding 600 miles, compared to electric cars in the same price range, which typically offer a maximum range of around 500 miles.
 - Ford is a car manufacturer which offering the best prices.
 It has the lowest average emissions, while offering more cars to an average cheaper prices.
+- The result shows the price of gasoline per mile throughout the years, beginning with 2018 (the lightest line) and going to 2024 (the darkest line).
+Over time the price has almost doubled.